wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+1.0.1

+* Added hook wp_nav_menu_item_custom_fields for compatibility with other plug-ins adding fields to the Appearances > Menus page.
+* Fix for CSS class bugs reported by brangelo in https://wordpress.org/support/topic/works-with-41-as-far-as-i-can-tell?replies=5.
+* Bugfix: normal menu items that were below a menu item removed by cpcm, are now repositioned in the menu correctly.
+* Bugfix for subcategories with a single post with setting remove="only if empty": "For example, I have a parent category A with sub categories A1, A2 and A3.
+I have all sub categories set to remove only if there are no posts.
+Subcat A1 displays with submenu of posts (2), subcats A2 and A3 do not display and their posts (1 each) show directly under the parent as posts links."

 1.0